hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/workspaces.md

 If you want to **join an existing Workspace**, please ask the Workspace owner or manager to add your account.

-A HPC workspace consists of:
+An HPC workspace consists of:

 - 2 access groups, *read/write* and *read only*
 - permanent and temporary storage